Rank 2 vector bundles and degrees of points of del Pezzo surfaces: Introduction

-(b) If $S$ has no $0$-cycle of odd degree, any $0$-cycle $z\in {\rm CH}_0(S)$ of degree $d\geq 12$ is effective. \end{coro} \begin{proof} (a) Let $S$ be del Pezzo surface of degree $2$ over a field $K$ of characteristic $0$, and let $z\in {\rm CH}_0(S)$.
-As $z$ is supported on a smooth curve $C\subset S$ in a linear system $|\mathcal{O}_S(m)|$ for $m$ large, we can write by applying Riemann-Roch on $C$ for some large integer $\gamma$, with $z'$ effective.
+(b) If $S$ has no $0$-cycle of odd degree, any $0$-cycle $z\in {\rm CH}_0(S)$ of degree $d\geq 12$ is effective. \end{coro} \begin{proof} (a) Let $S$ be a del Pezzo surface of degree $2$ over a field $K$ of characteristic $0$, and let $z\in {\rm CH}_0(S)$.
+As $z$ is supported on a smooth curve $C\subset S$ in a linear system $|\mathcal{O}_S(m)|$ for $m$ large, we can write by applying Riemann--Roch on $C$ for some large integer $\gamma$, with $z'$ effective.
 We now apply (\ref{eqpourfindp2suppl}) to $z'$, which gives

 where $z''$ is effective of degree $\leq 13$.
 If ${\rm deg}\,z\geq 13$, then $\gamma'\geq 0$ so $z$ is effective and the corollary is proved in this case.